sxczi/uwu-syntax-highlighting-extension/README.md

-# uwu README
+# uwu programming language support extension for vscode

-A vscode extension to get uwu syntax highlighting on vscode.
+adds syntax highlighting support for ".uwu" files

+# installation

+move this folder into your vscode extensions folder